(919) 752-3088

 • Supports a unified family identity

-If your stepchild already sees you as a parent, this process honors that connection and strengthens your role in their life.
+If your stepchild already sees you as a parent, this process honors that connection and strengthens your role.

 Start Building Legal Bonds That Last

 Step-parent adoption changes a child’s future.
 It brings stability, support, and love under the law.
-When you feel ready to take that step, an adoption lawyer in Raleigh will help you prepare, meet every legal requirement, and complete the process with care.
+When you feel ready to take that step, an adoption lawyer in Raleigh will help you prepare, meet every legal requirement, and complete the process carefully.

-The attorneys at Marshall & Taylor PLLC understand what this moment means.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
+The attorneys at Marshall & Taylor PLLC realize what this moment means.
 We will help you welcome your child into your family with warmth, professionalism, and legal skill.
 Call us today at (919) 833-1040 to speak with a Raleigh adoption attorney who knows how to help families grow.